gdepeute/dae.notes/cust.crisis24.md

 - Acquired by Crisis24 in January

   - Being sold by the Crisis24 sales team

+- Building a marketplace idea in Topo1

+  - This is a very baaad idea
+  - But could offer individial layers that way

 - Got list of layers Mike is interested in, Michelle will work on the pricing
   - Population Density